Reading at Montpelier

 Reading Diary and Star Readers

 Reading diaries are sent home daily and should be signed, by an adult, at least three times a week.
 Children are rewarded in class for reading, to an adult, at home and Star Readers receive prizes at the end of each term.
-If children’s reading diaries are not signed by an adult at home, we will contact parents to offer guidance and support.
+Last year, these included new books, trips to the cinema, swimming trips, book vouchers, pizza making… If children’s reading diaries aren’t signed by an adult at home, we will contact parents to offer guidance and support.
 When children move up a book band, a target sticker will be put in to their reading diary.
 This sticker informs the parent of the book band their child is working on and offers some suggestions for ways they can further support them at home.

 Book of the Week